bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-unregister.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Type and requiredness of parameters are not specified
+- Type and required parameter specifications are missing
-- Examples are missing
+- Examples are absent
-- Success response is absent
+- Success response is missing
-- Error response is absent
+- Error response is missing

 {% endnote %}